 The practical courses are designed for applying the theoretical knowledge in the given experimental / simulated conditions.
-The practical courses deepen the understanding of theories, develop the skills, hone professional competencies, provide opportunities to observe think and analyze problem solving methods.
+The practical courses deepen the understanding of theories, develop the skills, hone professional competencies, provide opportunities to observe, think and analyze problem solving methods.
 Further, they help to gain experience with the real things in practice.
-The teachers shall train the students in actual / simulated practical conditions.